What happens to a dream deferred?

 Ever as the dream sustains a flicker of hope, it has never been more self-evident that mankind is unable to achieve the dream by any means or measure of its own understanding, founded upon its own conceptions of value, morality, knowledge, truth and logic.

 The dream appears further out of reach then ever before and remains only for fools to imagine.
-For every historical attempt at constructing such a culture has not only failed, but to a greater or lesser extent, perverted and disgraced the very spirit of those hopes which inspire it.
+For every historical attempt at constructing such a culture has not only failed, but to a greater or lesser extent, corrupted and disgraced the very spirit of those hopes which inspire it.

-So much for that unfinished exodus from ignorance, obscurantism and illusion referred to rather suspiciously today as the Enlightenment; while war and potential nuclear conflict, global organized crime and terrorism, sectarian violence, economic exploitation, famine, plague, pandemic and severe environmental damage overshadows, threatens and darkens what precious little light there is.
+So much for that unfinished exodus from ignorance, obscurantism and illusion referred to rather suspiciously today as the Enlightenment; while war and potential nuclear conflict, global organized crime and terrorism, genocides, sectarian violence, economic exploitation, famine, plague, pandemic and severe environmental damage overshadows, threatens and darkens what precious little light there is.

-But in a world of realpolitik, dreaming is little more than a fools game for those who keep their idealism within the limits which any culture allows for questioning, expression and change.
+But in a world of realpolitik, dreaming is little more than self deception for those who keep their idealism within the limits which any culture allows for questioning, expression and change.
 Any hope of realizing the greatest of civilized goals from within existing political realities is just so much smoke and mirrors.
 Transforming the materialist status quo remains an unfathomable conundrum for minds which continue to imagine and dream of something greater, the means which remain a mystery to those who against the stream remain inspired by the vision.

 Others sat on a hill retired